SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - Create Internet Gateway and attach to your created VPC in aws console.
 - What is the difference between Public and Private subnets ?
 - CIDR (Classless Inter-Domain Routing) ?
 We can asign custom IP address range to the subnets.
-- Use always terraform best practices for naming convention like using "_" to avoid double naming.
+- Use always terraform best practices for naming convention like using '_' to avoid double naming.
-- We used Open source modules sometimes, we have dedicated cloud team who develops modules and use them.
+- We used open source modules sometimes and also we have dedicated cloud team who develops modules to use them.
-- How do you check internet is working or not ? ping google.com, Ipv4 is 32bit and Ipv6 is 64 bit.
+- How do you check internet is working or not ? 'ping google.com' Ipv4 is 32bit and Ipv6 is 64 bit.
 - Router (Internet Gateway) ---> It has PublicIP and PrivateIP.
-PublicIP is nothing but just type what is my_ip in google, there you can see Ipv4 address that is your PublicIP, not ipv6.
-What is your PrivateIP just ipconfig in cmd there you can see IPv4 address Under wireless LAN adapter Wifi.
-- What is your actual IPaddress ?
-Just type in google what is my IP, if anybody wants to connect to my laptop you can connect using this IP address only.
+What is your actual IPaddress or PublicIP ?
+Nothing but just type 'what is my_ip in google' there you can see Ipv4 address that is your PublicIP, not Ipv6.
+If anybody wants to connect to my laptop they can connect using this IP address only.
 You cannot connect with PrivateIP address.
+What is your PrivateIP just 'ipconfig' in cmd there you can see IPv4 address Under wireless LAN adapter Wifi.
 - AWS wont charge for VPC, subnets, route tables, it only charges when you are creating server.
-- We can create as many private subnets we want, however for functionality purpose, we have only two subnets which is Public and Private subnets.
+- We can create as many private subnets we want however, for functionality purpose, we have only two subnets which is Public and Private subnets.
-- Watch from 26:11 to 1:14:21 to understand how VPC works.

 ### Session-30
 - What resources we have created inside the VPC in aws console ?